Conditions

 § 1 Basic Provisions

-§ 2 Conclusion of the contract
+§ 2 Formation of the contract

 (1) The subject of the contract is the sale of goods.